Office of the Dean

 Dr. Ann Fullerton is the Director of Research in the GSE and Professor of Special Education.
 As Director of Research, she supports faculty in their efforts to develop research projects with partners in the community and other disciplines and to find resources to support those projects.
 Within special education, Dr. Fullerton teaches courses in exceptional learning, literacy, and assessment.
 Her research focuses on helping adolescents gain the self-knowledge, life skills, and self-determination needed for the transition to adulthood.
 She also coordinates the undergraduate senior capstone course "Learning From and About Persons with Significant Disabilities," a transformative experiential service learning course.

-Previous to life at PSU Crystal held positions in communications, development, office/volunteer management, community organizing, and pediatric dentistry.
-Areas of interest include poverty, public education, leadership and community development, strategic and organizational development, social justice, and the power of story.
+Previous to life at PSU Crystal held positions in communications, development, office/volunteer management, and community organizing.

 |Dr. Randy Hitz